The-AI-Alliance/trust-safety-evals/docs/glossary.markdown

 Protection of individuals’ sensitive data and preservation of their rights.

+## Question Answering

+In many, if not most applications, models and the applications that use them should be good at providing focused, useful answers to user questions, rather than generating text that might be related to the topic, but not useful to the user.

 ## Responsible AI

 (See also [\[2\]](#nist)) An umbrella term about comprehensive approaches to safety, accountability, and equitability.
 It covers an organization’s professional responsibility to address concerns.
 It can encompass tools, models, people, processes, integrated systems, and data.